SCMGuruLLC/betsy/README.md

-Other beneficial side effects of doing this are discovering a better way of writing already written code during the language porting process (refactoring) and learning what language is right for job.
+Other beneficial side effects of doing this are discovering a better way of writing already written code during the language porting process (refactoring) and learning what language is right for a given job.
 All valuable traits for one to possess.

 ## How to Install Betsy
 ### User